 Joint Tenants Title of Deed With Right of Survivorship

 This is also known as a traditional joint tenancy.
 It bestows an equal share of the real estate to each party who is on the deed.
 If one party dies, the title transfers to the survivor, no matter what a will might say.
 Joint tenancy takes four factors:

-- Time: Each owner must receive title at the same time.
+- Time: Each owner must receive a title at the same time.

-- Title: Each owner must receive the title on the same deed or document evidencing title.
+- Title: Each owner must receive the title on the same deed showing title.

-- Possession: Each owner has the identical right of possession.
+- Possession: Each owner has the same exact right of possession.